giry-dev/mangrove-docs/docs/general/kandel/how-does-kandel-work/choosing-parameters.md

 I will look at the market volatility for the past 24h, and decide on the price range for my new Kandel.
 :::

-## Ratio
+## Number of Offers / Ratio

-This is the ratio of the progression used to calculate the price grid.
+This is the number of offers / ratio of the progression used to calculate the price grid.
 You would logically bet on intra-day volatility (few min or hours).
-If the volatility is increasing, you might want to increase the grid size (space between price points).
+If the volatility is increasing, you might want to increase the grid size (space between the offers).
 You will find more information about its calculation in the [previous table](./parameters.md).

 :::info Note
-* High volatility: spaced out price points (less price points in the chosen range) -> higher ratio
+* High volatility: spaced out offers (less offers in the chosen range) -> higher ratio
-* Low volatility: narrow price points (more price points in the chosen range) -> smaller ratio
+* Low volatility: narrow offers (more offers in the chosen range) -> smaller ratio
 :::

 ## Step size